Map showing Cameroon, Nigeria, Niger and Chad

 Modu received a ShelterBox tent, as well as a kitchen set, mosquito nets and other essential items.

-‘Life has become so much better.
+“Life has become so much better.
 I still miss my husband, but I feel highly relieved.
-We finally have some privacy in our own home.’
+We finally have some privacy in our own home.”

-More from the Lake Chad Basin
+Boko Haram and the Lake Chad Basin Crisis